j4w8n/supakit/README.md

 For the same reasons, Supakit will also set a non-httpOnly cookie of `sb-<crypto.randomUUID()>-csrf`; to help with CSRF protection during an initial page load or refresh.

 #### Cookie Options
-You can set your own options, via `createBrowserClient`, by passing in an object of `SecureCookieOptions` plus `name` for a custom cookie storage key.
+You can set your own options by passing in an object of `SecureCookieOptions` plus `name` for a custom cookie storage key.
 Whatever you pass in will be merged with the defaults - overriding when appropriate.

+This is the third parameter for `createBrowserClient` and fourth parameter for `createServerClient`.

 Type:
 ```ts